SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-2-complex-conditions-exam-problems/exam-problems/trip/trip.md

 After that, we need to apply a condition to check the value of the **season**.
 Based on it, we will determine what percentage of the budget will be spent, as well as where the programmer will stay – in a **hotel** or a **camp**.

-This is a sample code that may b eused to implement he above idea:
+This is a sample code that may be used to implement he above idea:

 ![](/assets/chapter-4-2-images/02.Trip-03.png)